 What to Serve with Curried Lentils

-This recipe is a great one to pair with fresh bread or a hearty salad.
-Try serving these lentils with this 5 ingredient olive oil bread or pair it with a salad like this chopped kale salad!
+This recipe is a great one to pair with fresh bread, naan, or rice.
+You could also serve these lentils with this 5 ingredient olive oil bread or pair it with a salad like this chopped kale salad!

 More Lentil Recipes